DavesCodeMusings/school-coding-lab/docs/labs/MicroPython_on_ESP32.md

 Hello World!
 ```

 So what just happened here?
-The hello.py program is located on the Raspberry Pi, but it ran on the ESP32C3 microcontroller.
+The hello.py program is located on the Raspberry Pi, but it ran on the ESP32C3 microcontroller with the help of the `mpremote run` command.

-It's just a regular Python program, so you could run it on the Raspberry Pi as well.
-See the example below.
+It's just a regular Python program, so you could run hello.py on the Raspberry Pi as well.
+The example below shows what that would look like.

 ```
 $ python3 hello.py
 Hello World!
 ```

-Both mpremote and python3 produced the same results: _Hello World_.
-So how do you know it really ran on the ESP32C3 microcontroller?
+Both mpremote and python3 produced the same results on the screen: _Hello World_.
+So how do you know it really ran on the ESP32C3 microcontroller and not on the Raspberry Pi?

+### Hardware Specs
 The next program will show CPU, RAM, and flash memory.
-It's called _hw_specs.py_ and it only runs on microcontrollers and not Raspberry Pi.
+It's called _hw_specs.py_ and it only runs on microcontrollers.

 Running on the microcontroller should look something like this: